This post may contain affiliate links.

 I’ll just refresh your memories on where we went and what we did in our first travel year.
-Remember, we’re a family of four, our children are 7 and 9 and they eat more than me!
+Remember, we’re a family of four, our children were 7 and 9 and they eat more than me.

-We’ve now been travelling the world for 2.5 years, these costs are just for year 1.
+We’ve now been travelling the world for over 5 years, these costs are just for our first year of world travel.

 Where Did We Go in One Year of Around the World Travel?